 What lessons should you learn from my experiences at Berea?
 If I have any advice for you, it is to recognize that learning is a lifelong process and that the education you get at Berea is only the beginning.
 You should also talk to your advisors, teachers and professors and get their advice on what you should do to pursue your career goals long before graduating – don't wait for them to volunteer that information!

 But also, don't take their advice too seriously.
 Frankly, the world is changing so rapidly that your professors probably can't predict what the world is going to be like tomorrow, much less ten years from now.

-As an experiment, I recently drew up a list of all the technological advancements that have appeared or come into common usage since I enrolled at Berea College, and if printed out double-spaced at 12-point type, it would come to multiple pages – everything from in-car navigation systems to intelligent voice-activated assistants like Siri to Google Glass to IBM Watson to 3D printing to driverless cars – and this was just the highlights.
+As an experiment, I recently drew up a list of some of the technological advancements that have appeared or come into common usage since I enrolled at Berea College, and if printed out double-spaced at 12-point type, it would come to multiple pages – everything from in-car navigation systems to intelligent voice-activated assistants like Siri to Google Glass to IBM Watson to autonomous drones to 3D printing to driverless cars – and this was just the highlights.
 If I couldn't have predicted any of these technological advancements, you probably won't be able to predict the ones that lie just ahead either.